 I might be biased since I own it, but I’m not the only one thinking that you won’t find anything like the EM-1 Mark II in the Micro Four Thirds world.
 There’s one characteristic in particular that made it so popular: it’s fast, unbelievably fast.

-I mainly shoot landscapes, in particular sunrises and sunsets, but I’ve used the E-M1 Mark II also for action and portrait photo.
+I love landscape photography, in particular, I shoot sunrises and sunsets, but I’ve used the E-M1 Mark II also for action and portrait photography.
 After thousands of clicks, I decided to write a review of this excellent camera.

 - Sensor: 20.4 mp Live MOS Micro Four Thirds